pastelnetwork/gonode/tools/pastel-api/README.md

 ##### Run `supernode`

 We have to run each supernode on a different port.
 The range of ports must be within the range of *extAddress* in the json response [`masternode top`](api/services/fake/data/masternode_top.json).
-To achieve we use different config files, with different port settings.
+To achieve this, we use different config files, with different port settings.

 ``` shell
 SUPERNODE_DEBUG=1 LOAD_TFMODELS=0 ./supernode --log-level debug -c ./examples/configs/localnet-4444.yml